Attention is Not All You Need: Pure Attention Loses Rank Doubly Exponentially with Depth: Related works

 Skip connections were first introduced in ResNets \citep{he2016deep}, ever since, it has been used to facilitate optimization in deep networks \citep{he2016identity, resnetEnsemble, balduzzi2018shattered}.
 In particular, skip connections tackle the vanishing gradient problem, by allowing the gradient to flow bypass the skipped layers during backpropagation.
 The original motivation of using skip connections in transformers follow the same reasoning on facilitating optimization \cite{vaswaniTransformer}.
 With the paths decomposition for transformers, we discover an additional surprising importance of skip connections: they prevent the transformer output from degenerating to rank one exponentially quickly with respect to network depth.

-Veit et al (\citep{resnetEnsemble}) introduced an analogous interpretation for residual networks as a collection of paths of varying lengths, and found that the length of the effective paths in deep residual networks are much shorter than the total network depth, due to the gradients used for parameter updates coming overwhelmingly from these short paths.
+Veit et al. (\citep{resnetEnsemble}) introduced an analogous interpretation for residual networks as a collection of paths of varying lengths, and found that the length of the effective paths in deep residual networks are much shorter than the total network depth, due to the gradients used for parameter updates coming overwhelmingly from these short paths.
 Our finding suggests that \attnets rely on short paths to avoid rank collapse.
+On the other hand, Daneshmand et al.~\citep{daneshmand2020batch} studied rank collapse in randomly initialized linear and ReLU networks and showed that batch normalization is an effective mitigation strategy.

 Some recent works have approximated the attention matrix with low-rank factorizations \cite{linformerWang, synthesizerTay} or kernel methods \cite{kernelTransformer, kernelTransformerChoromanski}, to reduce the quadratic self-attention complexity.
-Are work is orthogonal to these works, by studying the rank of the network's output (rather than of the attention matrix).
+Our work is orthogonal to these works, by studying the rank of the network's output (rather than of the attention matrix).

 There have been other recent advances in understanding the theory behind transformers: \cite{perez2018on,universalTransformer} proved Turing universality, \cite{Cordonnier2020On} provided necessary and sufficient conditions for attention to simulate convolution.
 A linearized form of self-attention was also found to exhibit a depth phase transition \cite{levine2020limits}; and the Lipschitz constant of self-attention was analyzed by \cite{kim2020lipschitz}.